chauss/recipy-backend/README.md

 # Recipy Backend
 This is the backend service for my new home projekt "recipy".
-Recipy can hold recies and make random suggestions for a weekly cooking plan.
+Recipy can hold recipes and make random suggestions for a weekly cooking plan.